todogroup/ospology/whitepapers/business-value/Contribution.md

 # Steps to Contribute to OSS Whitepaper!
-This is basically an Overview of what this document should entail.
+This document provides an overview of the different ways individuals can contribute as co-creators of the whitepaper, as well as the different roles they can take on.

 The Contribution.md file provides a step by step process of how contributors will work on the OSS in business whitepaper, ensuring collective approval from everyone invloved.
 Contributions can be organized into three groups: